Anaqi Sufi Omar Baki

-Pengiran Anaqi Sufi bin Pengiran Haji Omar Baki (born 22 July 1990) is a Bruneian footballer who plays as a midfielder.
+Pengiran Anaqi Sufi bin Pengiran Haji Omar Baki (born 22 July 1990) is a Bruneian footballer who plays as a midfielder for Brunei Super League club Wijaya FC.
 He played for the Brunei national football team on two occasions.
-He is also a futsal player and is currently playing for BIBD SRC of the Brunei Futsal League.

 Club career

-A free kick specialist by trade, Anaqi Sufi began his footballing career with AM Gunners of the Brunei Premier League, the club that was headed by Prince Abdul Mateen.
+A free kick specialist by trade, Anaqi began his footballing career with AM Gunners of the Brunei Premier League, the club that was headed by Prince Abdul Mateen.
 He scored the winner against Indera SC to send the Gunners to the semi-finals of the 2010 FA Cup, only to be beaten by MS ABDB through a late winner by Safari Wahit.

-Anaqi Sufi moved to Wijaya FC in 2012, and played there until 2020.
+Anaqi moved to Wijaya FC in 2012, and played there until 2020.

-On 9 January 2018, Anaqi Sufi scored four goals in the DST FA Cup second round fixture against BSRC FT, the fourth being a direct free-kick.
+On 9 January 2018, Anaqi scored four goals in the DST FA Cup second round fixture against BSRC FT, the fourth being a direct free-kick.

+Fron 2022 to 2026, Anaqi played in the national futsal league with BIBD SRC.
+In September 2026, he returned to the football pitch with his old club Wijaya, and scored in their second fixture in the 2026–27 Brunei Super League, in a 2–1 defeat to KB FC on the 20th of that month.